WPIRoboticsEngineering/RBE3001_nucleo_firmware/README.md

 # Eclipse Setup

-create a workspace for you RBE3001 devlepmet.
-First add the GNU ARM toolchain
+Create a workspace for you RBE3001 devlepmet.
+First, add the GNU ARM toolchain by clicking on the Help tab at the top of the screen and then clicking on the "Install New Software..." button within that tab.
+From there, add the following information:

 Name: GNU ARM Eclipse Plug-ins